rpuntaie/pdfformulas/README.rst

   --stats               Only print (formula,page)-refs statistics.
 This tells
                         which formulas are most often referenced in normal text and are thus likely the most important ones.

+Installation: LibMuPDF and PyMuPDF will need to fit together.
+Possibly try installing them manual.